 In October 2015, the Company signed a \$10.0 million Credit Facility (the "Credit Facility") with Essex Capital Corporation (the "Lessor") to fund capital equipment needs.
-As one of the conditions of the Term Loan Agreement, the Credit Facility is capped at a maximum of \$5.0 million.
-Under the Credit Facility, Essex will fund capital equipment purchases presented by the Company.
-The Company will repay the amounts borrowed in 36 equal monthly installments from the date of the amount funded.
-At the end of the 36 month lease term, the Company has the option to (a) repurchase the leased equipment at the lesser of fair market value or 10% of the original equipment value, (b) extend the applicable lease for a specified period of time, which will not be less than one year, or (c) return the leased equipment to the Lessor.
+As one of the conditions of the Term Loan Agreement, the Credit Facility was capped at a maximum of \$5.0 million.
+Under the Credit Facility, Essex funded capital equipment purchases presented by the Company.
+The Company repaid the amounts borrowed in 36 equal monthly installments from the date of the amount funded.
+At the end of the 36 month lease term, the Company had the option to (a) repurchase the leased equipment at the lesser of fair market value or 10% of the original equipment value, (b) extend the applicable lease for a specified period of time, which will not be less than one year, or (c) return the leased equipment to the Lessor.

 In April 2016 and June 2016, the Company completed the first two draws under the Credit Facility, of \$2.1 million and \$2.5 million, respectively.
 The Company made monthly payments of \$67,000 under the first draw and \$79,000 under the second draw.
-The borrowings under the Credit Facility are treated as finance leases and are included in property and equipment on the balance sheet.
-The amortization of the assets conveyed under the Credit Facility is included as a component of depreciation expense.
+The borrowings under the Credit Facility were treated as finance leases and are included in property and equipment on the balance sheet.
+The amortization of the assets conveyed under the Credit Facility was included as a component of depreciation expense.
+During the year ended December 31, 2019, the Company repurchased the equipment for \$0.3 million in accordance with the terms of the Credit Facility.

-7. Stockholders' Equity
+7. Stockholders' (Deficit) Equity